Nintendo Switch Pro could be in your hands much sooner than you'd think

 What is the Nintendo Switch Pro?

-If the Nintendo Switch Pro is indeed real – and it's looking more and more likely after the existence of a Nintendo Switch Pro may have accidentally been confirmed by OLED firm Universal Display Corp – it will be the first time Nintendo has offered a mid-generational hardware upgrade on one of its consoles.
+If the Nintendo Switch Pro is indeed real – and it's looking more likely it is after the existence of a Nintendo Switch Pro was accidentally hinted at by OLED firm Universal Display Corp – it will be the first time Nintendo has offered a mid-generational hardware upgrade on one of its consoles.
 We’ve seen the company offer iterative upgrades on its handhelds in the past, like the Nintendo 3DS XL and New Nintendo 3DS, but Nintendo doesn’t tend to change its console hardware until the start of a new generation.

 The move wouldn't be too surprising, however, giving that both Sony and Microsoft successfully extended the lifecycles of both the PS4 and Xbox One with the PS4 Pro and Xbox One X respectively.